gdahilig/AON_Homework/README.md

 ## Overview

 This is a sample project for AON.
 It implements a system that stores a collection of named value pairs.
 Users can query the system for values and also set new values.
-As currently implemented, it suppors only text and integer values.
+Currently, it only supports text and integer values.
 The commands supported are:

 ### Get - Returns value of a variable